ryprojects1/TryHackMe_Docu/Networking.md

 Issuing ls returned a list of files available for download type ascii switched to ASCII mode as this is a text file get coffee.txt allowed us to retrieve the file we want

+Let’s present some of the commands used by your mail client when it transfers an email to an SMTP server:

+HELO or EHLO initiates an SMTP session
+MAIL FROM specifies the sender’s email address
+RCPT TO specifies the recipient’s email address
+DATA indicates that the client will begin sending the content of the email message . is sent on a line by itself to indicate the end of the email message